Create a College Diet & Fitness Plan to Help You Feel Good and Avoid Weight Gain

 What Is the Link Between Sleep and Weight Gain in College Students?

 Many research studies have shown that there is a definitive link between sleep and weight.
 However, that link is for all adults and children alike (not just college students).
 That said, college students are more susceptible to sleeplessness.
-Students sleep, on average, six to seven hours per night even though the recommended guideline is seven to nine hours.
+Most students are not getting enough sleep per night even though the recommended guideline is seven to nine hours.

 A lack of sleep can lead to daytime sleepiness, and that can make it much harder to find the motivation for beginning or continuing an exercise routine.
 Additionally, receiving 6.5 hours of sleep or less on a regular basis is linked to increased weight gain and a variety of long-term health problems.
 Research has shown that ongoing sleeplessness can:

 - Diminish the body's metabolism and disturb hormone levels